rockerritesh/safe-mcp/mitigations/SAFE-M-48/README.md

 ## Description

-Custodial Off-Ramp Monitoring prioritizes surveillance of known custodial exchanges and OTC services that historically receive concentrated illicit fund inflows following cross-chain laundering operations.
-This mitigation focuses detection resources on the most likely exit points where criminals convert cryptocurrency to fiat currency.
+Custodial Off-Ramp Monitoring prioritizes surveillance of known custodial exchanges and OTC services that are commonly used as exit points following cross-chain laundering operations.
+This mitigation focuses detection resources on the most likely destinations where criminals convert cryptocurrency to fiat currency.

 ## Mitigates